savaslabs/sumac/README.md

 ### Redmine configuration

-Sumac will look for a custom redmine project field called `Harvest Project ID`, and use the values of that field to populate the mapping between Redmine projects and Harvest projects.
+Sumac will look for a custom redmine project field called `Harvest Project ID(s)`, and use the values of that field to populate the mapping between Redmine projects and Harvest projects.
 You'll need to create this field if it doesn't exist, and also populate it for each project which you want to sync properly.

 ### Sync settings

-There are two major sections, `users` and `projects`.

-#### Users

-This is where we tell Sumac how a Harvest user ID (a number like `785018`) maps to a Redmine username (N.B., the username, not their numeric ID).

-This app won't push time entries into Harvest unless it can find a match between the user's Harvest ID in this section, so make sure you fill it out.

 #### Projects